elithrade/JiraTicketExtractor/README.md

 # JiraTicketExtractor
 Extracting jira tickets from git commits and generate a list of jira urls.
+This program makes use of `git cherry` command, and this [blog post](http://jafrog.com/2012/03/22/git-cherry.html) for explanations on how this command work.

 # Usage
 `dotnet run --start <start commit hash> --end <end commit hash> --jiraUrl <jira url>`